elastic/eui/GOVERNANCE.md

 \- Someone, somewhere, probably

 - Enablement over enforcement: EUI is here to help you move faster, not to put up walls or slow you down.
 It works best when we collaborate early and often.
-"When in doubt, react out!"
+"When in doubt, reach out!"

 - A design system component should handle 90% of use cases.
 The remaining 10% may require customization through props, wrapping, or other actions.